gwenpasquarello/ALL-REPOS-MOVED/README.md

 # ALL-REPOS-MOVED
 I've moved all my repos outside of github.
-I've decided it is more important to me to host my own services and so that is what I do.
+For me controling who, how, and where my code gets used is important so I've decided to run a [GOGS](https://gogs.io/) instance
+Check it out at:
 https://mygit.link/